rockettheme/docs/Docs/joomla/templates/paradigm/demo_module_1.md

 The **RokSprocket Showcase** module used near the top of the front page is a great way to feature some of your site's more notable articles or areas of interest.

-We utilized the **Simple Content** Content Provider type in order to create custom articles for the front page.
+We utilized the **Simple** Content Provider type in order to create custom articles for the front page.
 Most of the magic involving the look and feel of these items happen in the **Title** and **Description** fields for the individual line items.
 Custom images are also used to add visual flare to each item in the showcase.

 ### Details